ARTICLE I – NAME

 - Rights and privileges: Student members in good standing may participate fully in the affairs of the Society, including such activities as serving on committees, but may not vote, hold office, or serve as chair of a committee.

-- Qualifications: Individual matriculated in recognized graduate degree programs or in residency programs in the mental health professions that will satisfy the educational qualifications for Clinical membership in the Socity may, as long as they remain in those programs including a leave of absence of not more than one (1) year, qualify as student members.
-This membership is held on a year-to-year basis, pending the conferring of a degree or completion of a residency program in the mental health professions and requires substantiation of student status annually.
+- Qualifications: Individual matriculated in recognized graduate degree programs or in residency programs in the mental health professions that will satisfy the educational qualifications for Clinical or Affiliate, or education corresponding to Friend memberships in the Society, may, as long as they remain in those programs or residencies, including a leave of absence of not more than one (1) year, qualify as Student and New Career Professional Members.
+This membership requires substantiation of student status on request.
+New career professionals may remain in the Student and New Career Professionals category after graduation or completion of residency for no more than 2 years.
+New career professionals must have, or be pursuing, licensure or certification in their field.

 D. Honorary Members